HISTORY NEBRASKA MANUSCRIPT FINDING AID

 Laura Schwind died in Francitas, Texas in 1939.
 William F. Schwind died there in 1940.

 SCOPE AND CONTENT NOTE

-This collection consists of manuscript material arranged in two series: 1) Correspondence, 1894-1949, n.d.; and 2) Miscellany.
-The material relates primarily to the friendship shared between members of the William Jennings Bryan and William F. Schwind families.
+This collection consists of one box of papers relating to the William Frederick Schwind and William Jennings Bryan families.
+The bulk of the collection consists of correspondence between the families dating from 1894 to 1949.
+The material relates primarily to the friendship shared between members of the Bryan and Schwind families.
 Reflected through the correspondence of Bryan and Schwind, their wives, Mary and Laura, and their daughters, Grace and Helen, the material in this collection provides much information on the personal lives of these individuals.

-The Miscellany of Series 2 includes newspaper clippings of W.J.
-Bryan's "Weekly Bible Talks," 1922-1925; newspaper articles about W.F.
-Schwind's Texas colonization efforts; a speech and supplementary note from Bryan; published documentation on Bryan's resignation as Secretary of State; programs and cards, and items about Ruth Bryan Owen.
+In addition to the correspondence, the collection includes newspaper clippings of W.J.
+Bryan’s “Weekly Bible Talks,” 1922-1925; newspaper articles about W.F.
+Schwind’s Texas colonization efforts; a speech and supplementary note from Bryan, published documentation on Bryan’s resignation as Secretary of State; programs and cards, and items about Ruth Bryan Owen.